cgibbs/markov/README.md

 INTRO:

+"I have thought of you, roaming these woods alone, is become a living dread to me, so that for lack o' breath I sat down to wait, determined to take Western ways and things as I found them."

 This is a quick and dirty Markov chain generator. reader.py reads the text you give it, generates the Markov structure, and outputs it to a JSON string, so that reading only has to take place once. markov.py reads from the generated